TomPlum/advent-of-code-2020/README.md

 write more tests than just the example inputs, but they were a nice baseline to run against while writing a solution.

 ## The Days
-### The Hardest
+### The Most Fun

 ### The Most Interesting
-Day 15 - [Rambunctious Recitation](docs/DAY15.MD) was an interesting day about an Elven memory game which was a facade for a mathematical sequence called the ['Van Eck'](https://oeis.org/A181391) sequence.
+[Day 15 - Rambunctious Recitation](docs/DAY15.MD) was an interesting day about an Elven memory game which was a facade for a mathematical sequence called the ['Van Eck'](https://oeis.org/A181391) sequence.
 The sequence starts with `0` and then each term considers the last.
 If it was the first occurrence of that terms value, then the next term is `0`.
 If not, then the next term is equal to the number of terms-ago that last term occurred.
 For example, the first 30 terms are;